The Magic of the Morris

 The Travelling Morrice was started to dance in an annual tour around the Cotswold villages, in order to attract comment from older traditional dancers living in those villages, and to take the dances back to their source.
 Travelling Morrice tours are still going strong, though with a different emphasis, and there is also an American Travelling Morrice.
 The picture shows the 9th Tour of the Travelling Morrice in June 1931 (from the archives of the Cambridge Morris Men)

 Morris Dancers were one of the earliest groups to take an active interest in the World Wide Web, at present there are over 800 clubs with web sites in the UK and North America, for the latter continent a Morris side without a Web presence is a rarity!
-Try Googling for "Morris Dancing", you will get over two million hits!
+Try Googling for "Morris Dancing", you will get over a billion hits!

 Much of the text above is by Mike Garland, Past Squire of the Morris Ring.
 John Maher added some extra information.